 - Support for 1,000+ digital currencies

-But what really sets Trezor T apart from the rest of the pack is its heightened security measures.
 The Trezor T comes with a PIN & passphrase investors can set up to protect the actual device from theft.
 Transactions can be confirmed via the product, adding an extra layer of security to the wallet (kind of like 2FA).
 In addition, customers can even create a secondary, internal wallet that is protected by an additional seed phrase.
 That way, even if the hardware device is compromised, the secondary wallet’s assets will remain safe.

 Of course, there are some trade-offs for such a high focus on security.
 The wallet must be connected via USB-C cable to function – without it, the funds it is storing are inaccessible.
 The PIN code and 2FA requirements also make it quite slow to send and access crypto assets.
 In addition, it is one of the most expensive wallets in the industry, with an RRP of USD $213.
-Ultimately, these negatives may be insignificant to serious crypto investors considering the extra security measures the Trezor T provides compared to other crypto wallets we have reviewed.
-Although, the Trezor Model One is a cheaper alternative that could be considered.
+Ultimately, these cons may be insignificant to some crypto investors considering the extra security measures the Trezor T provides compared to other crypto wallets we have reviewed.
+However, the Trezor Model One is a cheaper alternative that could be considered.

 - Widely regarded as the most-secure hardware wallet in the industry